Pope Denounces Abuse Cover-ups As He Wraps Thorny Belgium Visit - UrduPoint

 "I don't understand why women can't become priests.
 It's something that was established because it was rooted in society at the time, but now we've moved on," Alice Vanwijnsberghe, an 18-year-old student, told AFP after attending a festival with 6,000 young Catholics.

+The pope left Brussels at around 1:30 pm (1130 GMT), taking off from the Melsbroek military airport outside the city.

-The Pope was due to leave Brussels at noon.
-He was then expected to give his traditional press conference on board the aeroplane taking him back to Rome, where he should land around 3:00 pm.
+He was expected to give his traditional press conference on board the aeroplane taking him back to Rome.

 Recent Stories